 7 a.m. to 9 p.m.
 Tuesday at Roslyn High School.

-The increase falls below the state’s tax-cap limit of 0.60 percent, so a simple majority vote will be required to approve the budget.
-School taxes on the average single-family home would rise by 0.31 percent, from $13,861 to $13,904.
+This increase is lower than the district’s tax-cap limit of 1.12 percent, so a simple majority will be required to pass the budget.

-Incumbents Steven B. Litvack and Bruce G. Valauri are running unopposed for two at-large seats.
+Incumbents Meryl Waxman Ben-Levy and Clifford Saffron are running unopposed for two at-large seats.
 Terms are three years.